“Some men find oil. Some men don’t.” - John Paul Getty

 Injured and facing a long rehabilitation, Smith begins to question his own feelings on the subject of luck and over the course of the next few years, becomes a convert of sorts.
 You see, he had always belonged to the school of thought which preached that "Luck is for other, less talented people" or "You make your own luck".
 "Nurture over nature" as he puts it.

 The differences in our definitions of luck, chance, and fate are explored as well.
-Smith manages to snag interviews with both Nicholas Taleb (Fooled by Randomness and The Black Swan) and James Watson (of DNA fame) among others.
+Smith manages to snag interviews with both Nicholas Taleb (author of Fooled By Randomness, The Black Swan, and Antifragile ) and James Watson (of DNA fame) among others.

 Some months earlier, in August of that same year, several thousand miles away, another politician steps in front of a speeding car.
 His case too, is extraordinary.
 In a matter of minutes, he is up on his feet seemingly no worse for wear.